Keiver-Dev/Letterbox/README.md

 To use Gmail as your provider:
 1. Enable **2FA** on your Google Account.
 2. Go to [App Passwords](https://myaccount.google.com/apppasswords).
-3. Create a new app password (e.g., "Kairo Email").
+3. Create a new app password (e.g., "Letterbox").
 4. Copy the 16-character code and use it as `EMAIL_PASS`.

 ### Alternative Providers